geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Configure_M365_Tenant.md

 22. You will begin by adding the **MX record** required by the **Exchange and Exchange Online Protection** service.

 	a.
-In the **MX record** section, under the **Points to address or value** column, select the copy icon that appears to the left of the expected value (for example, XXYYZZa-xxxCustomDomainxxx-xxx.mail.protection.outlook.com) to copy this value to the clipboard.
+In the **MX Records** section, under the **Points to address or value** column, select the copy icon that appears to the left of the expected value (for example, XXYYZZa-xxxCustomDomainxxx-xxx.mail.protection.outlook.com) to copy this value to the clipboard.

 	b.
 You must now switch to DNS Manager.
 On the taskbar at the bottom of the page, select the **DNS Manager** icon.

 	c.
 In **DNS Manager**, under **Forward Lookup Zones**, the **XXYYZZa.xxxCustomDomainxxx.xxx** domain should be selected from when you earlier left off.
 If not, select this zone now.
 You should see the **TXT** record that you earlier created.
 You must now create a **Mail Exchanger (MX)** record for this domain.
 Under **Forward Lookup Zones**, right-click the **XXYYZZa.xxxCustomDomainxxx.xxx** domain and select **New Mail Exchanger (MX)...**

 	d.
-In the **New Resource Record** window, leave the **Host or child domain** field blank, but right-click in the **Fully qualified domain name (FQDN) of mail server** field and select **Paste** from the menu that appears.
+In the **New Resource Record** window, in the **Mail Exchanger (MX)** tab, leave the **Host or child domain** field blank, but right-click in the **Fully qualified domain name (FQDN) of mail server** field and select **Paste** from the menu that appears.
 This will paste in the expected **Points to address or value** that you copied to the clipboard in step a above.

 	e.
 Select **OK**.
 Note how this Mail Exchanger (MX) record appears in the details pane on the right for the XXYYZZa.xxxCustomDomainxxx.xxx domain that you previously created.
 Leave your DNS Manager window open as you will return to it in a later step in this task.

 	f.
-Switch back to the **Add DNS records** page in the Microsoft 365 admin center.
-On the taskbar at the bottom of the page, select the **Internet Explorer** icon and select the **Microsoft 365 admin center** tab.
-At this point, you can either select **Continue** at the bottom of the **Add DNS records** page to verify the MX record, or you can wait until you have added all three records and then select **Continue** to verify all three records at once.
+Switch back to the **Add DNS records** page in the Microsoft 365 admin center by selecting the **Internet Explorer** icon on the taskbar at the bottom of the page and selecting the **Microsoft 365 admin center** tab.
+At this point, you can either select **Continue** at the bottom of the **Add DNS records** page to verify the MX record that you just added, or you can wait until you have added all three records and then select **Continue** to verify all three records at once.

-	If you select **Continue** now, it will display either a checkmark or an exclamation point next to **MX Record**.
+	For the purposes of this lab, you will verify each record as you create it.
+Therefore, select **Continue**.
+It will display either a checkmark or an exclamation point next to **MX Record**.
 The checkmark in a green circle indicates that it successfully validated the MX record for this domain in DNS Manager, and the exclamation point in a red circle indicates that there was a problem with the MX record and it did not validate successfully.
 If the MX record did not validate successfully, then review the record to ensure you entered the proper information, make any necessary corrections, and then select **Continue** again.

 23. You will now add the **CNAME record** required by Exchange and Exchange Online Protection service.